NodeCedu/node-lws/README.md

 [Primus](https://github.com/primus/primus#lws) support is included in 5.0.
 Use 'lws' as transformer & report any issues here.
 The [ws interface](https://github.com/websockets/ws/blob/master/doc/ws.md) is exposed as `lws.wsServer` as opposed to ("core") `lws.Server`.

+**C++ developers should look into src/lws.h for the interface.
+I plan on making it easy to compile and use so please do send me suggestions on how to help.**

 ## Installation
 [![](https://nodei.co/npm/lws.png)](https://www.npmjs.com/package/lws)